List of best-selling albums in the Philippines

-Currently, domestic repertoire again shares the same thresholds along with the international repertoire, same that of the 1999—2006/2007 rule.
-As the album could be one of the best-sellers, new criteria were told that the figure must be published by a reliable or acceptable source and that the album must have sold at least 150,000 units for both domestic and international albums in the country which was already implemented in March 2012.
-This is why only partial sales figures for international albums such as Fearless, All Saints, Nandito Ako, and The Fame have been included on this list.
-Mandy Moore album by Mandy Moore had sold 200,000 copies in the Philippines, making it the second Best-selling album in the Philippines by a female foreign singer behind Alanis Morisette's Jagged Little Pill.
+Currently, domestic repertoire shares the same thresholds along with the international repertoire, same that of the 1999—2006/2007 rule.
+For the album to be considered as one of the best-selling albums, new criteria was implemented that the figure must be published by a reliable or acceptable source and that the album must have sold at least 150,000 units for both domestic and international albums to receive Diamond record certification in the country and this was implemented in March 2012 and onwards.
+This is why only partial sales figures for international albums such as Fearless, Doo-Wops & Hooligans, All Saints, and The Fame have been included on this list.
+Mandy Moore's self-titled second album had sold 200,000 copies in the Philippines, making it the second best-selling album in the Philippines by a female foreign singer behind Alanis Morissette's Jagged Little Pill.

-As of 2021, Jose Mari Chan's Constant Change (1989) and Christmas in Our Hearts (1990) still remain as the best-selling albums in the country with the estimated sales of more than 800,000 copies each.
+As of 2005, Jose Mari Chan's Constant Change (1989) and as of 2009 Christmas in Our Hearts (1990) still remain as the best-selling albums in the country with the estimated sales of more than 800,000 copies each.
 Regine Velasquez is considered as the best-selling artist of all time in the Philippines with 7 million certified albums locally and 1.5 million certified albums in Asia.
-Other artists such as Eraserheads and Rivermaya have three albums on the list, while Gary Valenciano, Jaya, Jolina Magdangal, Jose Mari Chan, MYMP, Smokey Mountain and Westlife each have two.
+Other artists such as Eraserheads, Nina and Rivermaya have three albums on the list, while Gary Valenciano, Jaya, Jolina Magdangal, MYMP, Smokey Mountain and Westlife each have two.